 All Together Now

 In 300, when the Spartans arrive at Thermopylae, Leonidas gives a speech to Ephialtes (changed from a local shepherd into a Lacedaemonian hypomeiones for some reason) about the strength of the Spartan phalanx.
-Each hoplite in the formation – hoplite being the term for the Greek heavy infantryman who carried the aspis shield (sometimes called a hoplon, thus the name) – covered not only himself, but the man to his left with his shield.
+Each hoplite in the formation – hoplite being the term for the Greek heavy infantryman who carried the aspis shield (the term hoplite coming from hopla, ‘equipment’ and meaning something like ‘fully equipped man’) – covered not only himself, but the man to his left with his shield.
 300 presents this as somehow uniquely Spartan – when the Arcadians finally fight they are “more brawlers than warriors; they make a wondrous mess of things” compared to the Spartans.

 (Pedantry note: I am, of course, aware of the debate among Greek historians about the nature of the phalanx.
 I hold – with some modifications – the ‘orthodox’ view on the hoplite phalanx (more Western Way of War and less Greek Warfare: Myths and Realities) and so that’s what you’ll get here.
 Don’t worry if that means nothing to you – it’s just there to inform the handful of people who care.
 This argument is unchanged in either case.)